-- Have previously completed 12 or more credits of college-level courses having substantially equivalent skills requirements
+- Have previously completed at least one transferrable and evaluated college-level course having substantially equivalent skills requirements

 All new students and those who transfer in fewer than 12 credits are required to complete PAS-1000 Planning for Academic Success: First Year Experience (1 credit).
-Planning for Academic Success (3 credits) may be substituted for PAS-1000.
-First Year Experience courses from other institutions are not transferrable to Prince George’s Community College.
 For more information about PAS-1000 see Course Descriptions .

-- Studying a schedule of classes that lists all offerings for a particular semester prior to the opening of registration.
+- Review the schedule of classes that lists all offerings for a particular semester prior to the opening of registration.
 The schedule is available online before registration begins.
 Note that accelerated classes with various start dates are available.

-- Paying a tuition bill.
+- Pay the tuition bill.
 Students should refer to the PGCC website for tuition and payment plan information and payment deadlines.
 No registration is considered final until the bill has been paid.

 Students must register for courses by 11:59 p.m. the day before the class begins.
 Students who fail to meet the registration deadline may still enroll in accelerated course sections.
-Students may search for accelerated courses using Owl Link or Navigate.
+Students may search for accelerated courses using Owl Link.

 While the College reserves the right to release courses due to non-payment following payment deadlines, it is the student’s responsibility to withdraw from planned coursework prior to the start of courses to avoid financial responsibility.
 The College has discontinued the practice of daily course deletion due to non-payment to allow for additional processing time of expected payment sources.
 It is critical to follow-up on all expected payment sources and make sure the funds have applied to your account to secure your course selections.
 This includes student financial aid, outside scholarships, payment plans, and third-party payments.